3rd ANNUAL SPARK YOUNG MINDS GRANT PROGRAM

 MWSCO sees a bright future ahead for the industry and a great opportunity for the up-and-coming workforce to secure their career path within the world of technology, engineering, manufacturing, and industrial sciences.
 We look forward to continuing and growing the Spark Young Minds grant program in partnership with the industry’s best manufacturers of welding and metal fabrication equipment.
 Stay tuned for announcements on future grant programs by joining our newsletter or following us on your favorite social media network.

-2nd Annual Spark Young Minds Winners
+2022 Spark Young Minds Winners

 SPARK YOUNG MINDS 2022 GRANT RECIPIENTS